Sports Massage for Better Sports Performance

 First off, sports massage is not the same as deep tissue massage, though terms are often used interchangeably.
 It would be more accurate to say that sports massage incorporates deep tissue massage techniques.
 A more accurate description of sports massage would be a massage system built upon a firm foundation of basic massage techniques enhanced with a set of advanced techniques (see diagram for details).

-The muscle is not merely made up of muscles fibers.
+The muscle is not merely made up of muscles fibres.
 It is a complex system of different physiological structures such as the fascia, blood vessels, nerves and other connective tissues.
 Various advance techniques are required to help manage the smooth functioning of this ‘muscle-complex’.

 With the combination of these techniques, sports massage helps increase blood flow to the tired muscles, speeding up recovery.
 It breaks down the knots in the muscles by stretching them and flushing out the lactic acids.
 Sports massage also helps the flow of blood back to the heart and the interstitial and lymph fluids around the body, vital to maintaining a healthy body.